 A drink without a coaster could cause the table it’s sitting on to be stained, discolored, dented, or scratched.
 If the drink remains forgotten for a long period of time, this damage will only be worse.

-It may sound extreme, but there’s actually evidence that this all holds true!
-To see what I mean, take a look at the wooden table pictured below.
-A glass of ice cold water was left coasterless on this table for over 24 hours, and there was some serious damage on the wood as a result.
+There’s evidence that coasters are needed when you’re setting down a cold drink.
+Just take a look at the wooden table pictured below.
+A glass of ice cold water was left on this party table without a coaster for over 24 hours.
+The wood was damaged and stained as a result.

 Notice how there’s some discoloration and leftover water stains from where the glass had been.
 The glass also adhered to the surface, which is what caused the paint to chip away.

 Luckily, this was a cheap, broken table that was going to a recycling center anyway, but what if it was those expensive marble end tables you bought from Wayfair?
 Or the mahogany coffee table you splurged on from Pottery Barn?